bcgov/Mautic-Subscription-App/README.md

 For more information on the caddy s2i builder, visit [here](https://github.com/bcgov/s2i-caddy-nodejs)

 ## Building and Deploying the App

-# Local Development
-To run this application locally, first create a `.env` file with the parameters in the `.env.example` file in the api directory.
-As well, update the parameters in `public/config` as necessary.

-The backend server can be run using the command `go run .` in the api directory.
-The frontend can be run using `npm run start` and `npm start`.

-# Setting up Mautic Subscription App on Openshift
-## Using openshift commands
 #### Setting up openshift parameters
 Start by creating a `mautic.subscription.param` file with the parameters in the `openshift/mautic.subscription.param.example` file.